Information about Chlorpromazine

 Chlorpromazine is a typical antipsychotic.
-It works by blocking the action of dopamine, a chemical messenger in the brain that affects the thoughts and moods.
+It works by blocking the action of dopamine, a chemical messenger in the brain that affects thoughts and mood.

 Common side effects of chlorpromazine

 Weight gain, Orthostatic hypotension (sudden lowering of blood pressure on standing), Sleepiness, Akathisia, Dystonia, Dry mouth, Constipation, Abnormality of voluntary movements, Parkinsonism